What Are SATs? And All Your Other Questions Answered Everything You Need To Know About The SATs (UK)

 The newer tests were designed to ensure that there was only one set needed for each subject, and each test included a small number of questions which were specifically designed to test the most able pupils, therefore removing the need for the old level 6 tests.

-- Reassure your child that it’ll all be fine.
+- Reassure children that it’ll all be fine.
 It always is.
-In the run up to SATs, things can seem quite hectic to a young mind.
+In the midst of all the SATs preparation, things can seem quite hectic to a young mind.
 Read our Mental Health and Wellbeing SATs guide for ideas on how to keep calm for SATs.